ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 ```
 The amount to pay to employee RENE is 215 USD
 The amount to pay to employee ASTRID is 85 USD
-The amount to pay to employee CHRIS is 355 USD
+The amount to pay to employee CHRIS is 275 USD
 The amount to pay to employee KATHY is 170 USD
-The amount to pay to employee JOHN is 120 USD
+The amount to pay to employee JOHN is 195 USD
-The amount to pay to employee ELENA is 315 USD
 ```

 ## Testing with Jest <a name="testing"></a>